temporalio/documentation/docs/php/testing.md

 $testService->unlockTimeSkipping();
 ```

-Class `TestService` communicates with a test server and provides method for "time management".
+Class `TestService` communicates with a test server and provides method for _time management_.
 Time skipping
 can be switched on/off with `unlockTimeSkipping()` and `lockTimeSkipping()` method:

 ```php